SparkPost/support-docs/README.md

 This repo contains the Markdown files for support articles published on https://www.sparkpost.com/docs.

-## _Internal_

-For SparkPost employees: you can access the docs CMS at [sparkpost-docs.netlify.com](https://sparkpost-docs.netlify.com/).

 ## Managing articles

 All support articles live in the `articles` folder.
 This folder has subfolders, one for each category (e.g. api, billing).
 The articles are formatted using [Markdown](https://daringfireball.net/projects/markdown/syntax).
 Each article contains a bit of YAML metadata at the top you can use to set the title and description: